-- 6.7 The institution systematically identifies the characteristics and learning needs of its student population and then makes provision for responding to them.
-The institution's student services are guided by a philosophy that reflects the institution's mission and special character, is circulated widely and reviewed periodically, and provides the basis on which services to students can be evaluated. - 6.8 The institution offers an array of student services appropriate to its mission and the needs and goals of its students.
-The Commission recognizes the variations in services that are appropriate at branch campuses, remote instructional locations, and for programs delivered electronically.
-The Commission also recognizes the differences in circumstances and goals of students pursuing degrees.
-In all cases, the institution provides academic support services appropriate to the student body, takes reasonable steps to ensure the safety of students while on campus or at another physical instructional location, and provides available and responsive information resources and services, information technology, academic advising and career services and complaint and appeal mechanisms.
-It assists students to resolve educational and technological problems in using institutional software.
-Where appropriate, it assists students regarding their personal and physical problems.
-In providing services, in accordance with its mission and purposes, the institution adheres to both the spirit and intent of equal opportunity and its own goals for diversity. - 6.9 Institutions with full time or residential student bodies provide an array of services that includes access to health services and co-curricular activities consistent with the mission of the institution. - 6.10 A clear description of the nature, extent, and availability of student services is easily available to students and prospective students.
-Newly enrolled students are provided with an orientation that includes information on student services as well as a focus on academic opportunities, expectations, and support services. - 6.11 Student financial aid is provided through a well-organized program.
-Awards are based on the equitable application of clear and publicized criteria. - 6.12 As appropriate, the institution supports opportunities for student leadership and participation in campus organizations and governance. - 6.13 If the institution offers recreational and athletic programs, they are conducted in a manner consistent with sound educational policy, standards of integrity, and the institution's purposes.
+- 6.10 The institution systematically identifies the characteristics and learning needs of its student population and then makes provision for responding to them.
+The institution's student services are guided by a philosophy that reflects the institution's mission and special character, is circulated widely and reviewed periodically, and provides the basis on which services to students can be evaluated. - 6.11 The institution offers an array of student services appropriate to its mission and the needs and goals of its students, recognizing the variations in services that are appropriate at the main campus, at off-campus locations, and for programs delivered electronically as well as the differences in circumstances and goals of students pursuing degrees.
+In all cases, the institution provides academic support services appropriate to the student body.
+The institution's faculty and professional staff collectively have sufficient interaction with students outside of class to promote students' academic achievement and provide academic and career guidance.
+In providing services, in accordance with its mission and purposes, the institution adheres to both the spirit and intent of equal opportunity and its own goals for diversity.
+(See also 5.19, 7.7, 7.8, 8.3, and 11.8) - 6.12 Institutions with full time or residential student bodies provide an array of services that includes access to health services and co-curricular activities consistent with the mission of the institution. - A clear description of the nature, extent, and availability of student services is easily available to students and prospective students.
+Newly enrolled students are provided with an orientation that includes information on student services as well as a focus on academic opportunities, expectations, and support services. - 6.14 Student financial aid is provided through a well-organized program.
+Awards are based on the equitable application of clear and publicized criteria.
+Students are provided with clear and timely information about debt before borrowing. - 6.15 As appropriate, the institution supports opportunities for student leadership and participation in campus organizations and governance. - 6.16 If the institution offers recreational and athletic programs, they are conducted in a manner consistent with sound educational policy, standards of integrity, and the institution's purposes.
 The institution has responsibility for the control of these programs, including their financial aspects.
-Educational programs and academic expectations are the same for student athletes as for other students. - 6.14 The institution ensures that individuals responsible for student services are qualified by formal training and work experience to represent and address the needs of students effectively.
-Facilities, technology, and funding are adequate to implement the institution's student service policies and procedures.
+Educational programs and academic expectations are the same for student athletes as for other students. - 6.17 The institution ensures that individuals responsible for student services are qualified by formal training and work experience to represent and address the needs of students effectively.
+Facilities, technology, and funding are adequate to implement the institution's student service policies and procedures. - 6.18 The institution has identified, published widely, and implemented an appropriate set of clearly stated ethical standards to guide student services.
+Policies on student rights and responsibilities, including grievance procedures, are clearly stated, well publicized and readily available, and fairly and consistently administered. - 6.19 The institution has policies regarding the kinds of information that will be included in the permanent record of students as well as policies regarding the retention, safety and security, and disposal of records.
+Its information-release policies respect the rights of

-- 6.15 The institution has identified, published widely, and implemented an appropriate set of clearly stated ethical standards to guide student services.
-Policies on student rights and responsibilities, including grievance procedures, are clearly stated, well publicized and readily available, and fairly and consistently administered. - 6.16 The institution has policies regarding the kinds of information that will be included in the permanent record of students as well as policies regarding the retention, safety and security, and disposal of records.
-Its information-release policies respect the rights of individual privacy, the confidentiality of records, and the best interests of students and the institution. - 6.17 Institutions with stated goals for students' co-curricular learning systematically assess their achievement.
+- individual privacy, the confidentiality of records, and the best interests of students and the institution. - 6.20 Institutions with stated goals for students' co-curricular learning systematically assess their achievement.

-6.18 Through a program of regular and systematic evaluation, the institution assesses its effectiveness in admitting and retaining students and the appropriateness and effectiveness of its student services to advance institutional purposes.
+6.21 Through a program of regular and systematic evaluation, the institution assesses its effectiveness in admitting and retaining students and the appropriateness and effectiveness of its student services to advance institutional purposes.
 Information obtained through this evaluation is used to revise these goals and services and improve their achievement.